Related by descendancy to human molecules, suppose we put four atoms in close proximity:

 HOME

-Human Thermodynamics (HT) is the study of matter and energy transformations in human life processes.
-In scientific composition, HT is a fusion of the following fields:
+In science, human thermodynamics (HT) is the study of heat and work transformations involved in the processes of human existence.
+HT is a fusion of the following fields:

 1. Particle Physics the science of sub-atomic behaviors.